We are currently planning a public seminar for later this year (2018) in the autumn to discuss the Future of Our Soils in Wales.

-CPRW Brecon & Radnor Branch Future Event
+CPRW Brecon & Radnor Branch 90th Birthday Celebration

-The Future of our Hills – Powys Uplands, Policy and Brexit
+The Future of Our Hills – Powys Uplands, Policy and Brexit

 The Powys uplands have been shaped by traditional upland farming.
 Our hills are the backdrop to life in rural Powys and a magnet for walkers, riders and others.
 As well as being the upland farmers’ livelihood, they play a critical environmental role.